Proof Fingerprints

 const { itemHashes, contentHash } = webhookData.proof;

-assert(itemHashes.includes(contentHash), 'Content hash not found in verification set');
+assert(itemHashes.includes(contentHash), 'Content fingerprint not found in verification set');

 Compare the proofHash from the webhook against the receiptId you received when you originally submitted the delta.